Breaking symmetries for equivariant coarse homology theories: A homotopy theoretic construction

 \section{A homotopy theoretic construction}

 We consider a group $G$.
+Coarse geometry was invented by J. Roe \cite{MR1147350}, \cite{roe_lectures_coarse_geometry} as a way to capture the large-scale geometry of metric spaces with an isometric $G$-action.
+In the present paper we use the formalization in terms of $G$-bornological coarse spaces introduced in \cite{equicoarse}, see \cite{Bunke:2023aa} for an overview.
+A $G$-bornological coarse space is a $G$-set {$X$} with a $G$-coarse structure consisting of a collection of subsets $U$ of $X \times X$, called coarse entourages, and a compatible $G$-invariant bornology determining the collection of bounded subsets of $X$.
+Morphisms between $G$-bornological coarse spaces are $G$-invariant maps which are controlled in the sense that they send coarse entourages to coarse entourages and proper in the sense that preimages of bounded sets are bounded.
+The category of $G$-bornological coarse spaces and invariant controlled and proper maps is called the category of $G$-bornological coarse spaces, {denoted} $G\BC$.

+Typical examples of $G$-bornological coarse spaces are the group $G$ itself with the left-action {on itself}, the minimal bornology and the minimal or the canonical $G$-coarse structures, denoted by $G_{min,min}$ and $G_{can,min}$, respectively.
+Here the canonical coarse structure is the smallest $G$-coarse structures containing all enourages $\{(g,g')\}$ for pairs $g,g'$ in $G$.

+A basic tool to construct coarse invariants of $G$-bornological coarse spaces are equivariant coarse homology theories.
+In the present paper we use the axiomatization introduced in \cite{equicoarse}, see also \cite{Bunke:2023aa}.
+A $G$-equivariant coarse homology theory is a functor to some cocomplete stable $\infty$-category ${\bC}$ which is coarsely invariant, excisive, annihilates flasques, and is $u$-continuous.
+For a detailed description of these properties we refer to \cite{equicoarse}.
+For the present paper the most important example is the equivariant coarse $K$-homology $K\cX^{G}$ constructed in \cite{coarsek}.

-The category of $G$-bornological coarse spaces and the notion of a $G$-equivariant coarse homology theory was introduced in \cite{equicoarse}.
-Given $G$-equivariant coarse homology theory and a $G$-bornological coarse space $X$, in the present section we describe {a} construction which may produce information about $E^{G}(X)$ by breaking the symmetry.
+Given a $G$-equivariant coarse homology theory and a $G$-bornological coarse space $X$, in the present section we describe {a} construction which may produce information about $E^{G}(X)$ by breaking the symmetry.
 Our main result is the construction of the relative object $E^{G,K}(X,Z)$ in \cref{wfeioweedsfd} and the fibre sequence \eqref{fsfdkijvoirjovwevewvervwv}.